-Collapsible Water Bottle:
+1) Collapsible Water Bottle

 It’s sturdy when filled.
 But you can conveniently fold it up, so it takes up less space when you pack it away.

 We find it almost impossible to get a few zzz’s on a plane without ear plugs.
-Foam ear plugs can irritate your ear canal though (happened to us).
+Foam ear plugs can irritate your ear canal (happened to us).
 These superior quality Ohropax ear plugs are made from cotton wool and wax.
 And they’re super comfy.
 Definitely one of our long flight essentials!

 Ohropax, by the way, is a German company that has been making ear plugs since 1907.
 And, yes, these ear plugs cost a little more than the standard foam ones, but they’re designed to be re-used (foam plugs should be thrown away after one or two uses).

-It’s luxuriously soft and inflates within 60 seconds at the push-of-a-button (no huffing and puffing involved).
+Our pick for the best inflatable travel pillow?
+The Daydreamer.
+It’s luxuriously soft and inflates within 60 seconds or so by pushing a button a few times (no huffing and puffing involved).
 Plus, the M-shape cradles your head sweetly upright and doesn’t push it forward.

 The plush micro-velvet pillowcase is removable and can be washed.
 And this neck pillow comes with a satin-lined pack, which you can clip onto your carry-on bag or backpack.